"Now Listen to Me..."

 Unfortunately, David Fincher’s Gone Girl, made my last experience disappointing.

 Like Psycho, the narrative starts anew, only unlike the master’s work, no one has died... so far.
 Amy’s activities and plans are rapidly losing sensibility.
 She goes to all that trouble, relying on the response of those investigating, to exact her peculiar revenge only to commit a planned suicide?
-This strong willed female is ripped off by a couple of lowly thugs and does nothing about it but later is willing to brutally kill her rich ex-boyfriend who was at her beck and call?
-Besides, doesn't she realize that her false explanation of abduction and self-defense would easily be discovered by watching the victim's camera tapes showing her entering his house willingly?
+This strong willed female is ripped off by a couple of lowly thugs and does nothing about it but later is willing to brutally kill her rich ex-boyfriend who's at her beck and call?
+Besides, doesn't she realise that her false explanation of abduction and self-defence would easily be discovered by watching the victim's camera tapes showing her entering his house willingly?